google/applied-machine-learning-intensive/v2/xx_misc/activation_functions/slides.md

 Let's also think about the use of a ReLU node in a network.
 If the output layer consists of ReLU values, then the output of the network will be from 0 to infinity.

-This works fine for models that are predicting positive values, but what if your model is predicting celsius temperatures in Antarctica or some other potentially negative value?
+This works fine for models that predict positive values, but what if your model is predicting celsius temperatures in Antarctica or some other potentially negative value?

 In this case you would need to adjust the target training data to all be positive, say, by adding 100 to it.
 Then do the reverse to the output of the model by subtracting 100 from each value.